nardyjh/food-hygiene-ratings/README.md

 # UK Food Standards Agency Database Analysis

 This project involves the analysis of food hygiene ratings data provided by the UK Food Standards Agency.
-The goal is to assist the editors of a food magazine, "Eat, Safe, Love," in evaluating establishments across the United Kingdom.
+The goal is to assist the editors of a food magazine, "Eat Safe, Love," in evaluating establishments across the United Kingdom.
 The analysis is conducted using MongoDB for data storage and Jupyter Notebooks for data manipulation and exploration.

 # Project Structure
 The project is organized into three main parts: